 New issue of QS World University Rankings

 The British university service provider QS Quacquarelli Symonds compiles its university quality rankings through surveys of academics and employers.
-It also collects data on the number of citations of published scientific papers as an indicator of the quality of research and assesses the international research networks of universities.
-These indicators are weighted according to the prevailing culture in the various subject areas.
+It also assesses the number of citations of published research, the faculty-student ratio and the percentages of international students and staff.